 Finding: The applicant is requesting a Class 2 Adjustments for the proposed development to reduce the minimum setback abutting the south property line from 12-feet to 4.25-feet.
 The request is to the special setback of D Street NE, which would be the ultimate right-of-way of 30-foot half width street meeting the standards of the Salem Transportation Plan (TSP).
 As noted above, an Alternative Street Standard for D Street is approved to reduce the standard of the TSP to the existing right-of-width, which is 28.25-feet in width.
 Therefore, making the setback adjustment to the current property line.
 The setback adjustment requested is from 12-feet to six-feet, which is the currently property line.
 The new structure is proposed to allow adequate ADA access to the existing church building.
-The platform is proposed to allow Street.
+The platform is proposed to architecturally match the existing building, which will soften the impact to pedestrian using D Street.
 The proposed setback is similar to the existing building which equally meets the setback standard.